-EXPO is built utilizing OpenGL for three-dimensional molecular visualization and Qt 6 for the graphic user interface.
-Expo runs on the most popular operating systems: Windows, Apple’s Mac OS and some Linux distributions.
+EXPO is built on OpenGL for three-dimensional molecular visualization and Qt 6 for the graphical user interface.
+It runs on the most popular operating systems, including Windows, macOS, and several Linux distributions.

-64-bit versions of EXPO is available for Windows.
-It was tested on Windows 10/11.
+The 64-bit version of EXPO is available for Windows and has been tested on Windows 10 and 11.

 Installing from binary package